-The European Cooperation in Science and Technology (COST) is a funding organisation for the creation of research networks, called COST Actions.
-These networks offer an open space for collaboration among scientists across Europe (and beyond) and thereby give impetus to research advancements and innovation.
+The European Cooperation in Science and Technology (COST) is a funding organisation for creating research networks, called COST Actions.
+These networks offer an open space for collaboration among scientists across Europe (and beyond), giving impetus to research advancements and innovation.

-A COST Action is a science and technology network funded over a four-year duration which requires the participation of at least seven different COST Full Members or Cooperating Members.
-An Action is organised through a range of networking tools which are performed for the purpose of supporting and ultimately achieving research coordination and capacity building objectives as set out in each Action’s Memorandum of Understanding.
+A COST Action is a science and technology network funded over a four-year duration that requires the participation of at least seven different COST Full Members or Cooperating Members.
+An Action is organised through a range of networking tools that are performed to support and ultimately achieve research coordination and capacity building objectives as set out in each Action’s Memorandum of Understanding.

-COST is bottom up, this means that researchers can create a network – based on their own research interests and ideas – by submitting a proposal to the COST Open Call.
+COST is bottom-up.
+This means that researchers can create a network – based on their own research interests and ideas – by submitting a proposal to the COST Open Call.
 The proposal can be in any science field.
 COST Actions are highly interdisciplinary and open.
-It is possible to join ongoing Actions, which therefore keep expanding over the funding period of four years.
-They are multi-stakeholder, often involving the private sector, policymakers as well as civil society.
+It is possible to join ongoing Actions, which keeps expanding over the funding period of four years.
+They are multi-stakeholder, often involving the private sector, policymakers, and civil society.

 COST Action VISUAL IDENTITY